DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 ## Get an international relocation payment (IRP) worth £10,000

-If you are interested in moving to the UK to teach languages or physics in an English school, you could be eligible for a cash sum of £10,000 from the UK government to help with moving expenses, including visa costs and the [immigration health surcharge](https://www.gov.uk/healthcare-immigration-application).
+If you are interested in moving to the UK to teach languages or physics in an English secondary school, you could be eligible for a cash sum of £10,000 from the UK government to help with moving expenses, including visa costs and the [immigration health surcharge](https://www.gov.uk/healthcare-immigration-application).

 The international relocation payment (IRP) will be available to non-UK citizens starting work in English schools in the academic year September 2023 to July 2024.
 You will not have to pay this money back and it can be spent in any way you wish.
 You can only receive the IRP once.